-Joe's exposure to the importance of customer service had been honed at an early age, while working in his father's grocery store.
-Budgeting, marketing, management, administration and other business functions were vital components of his position as headmaster.
-For exposure to specific innkeeper skills, Joe and Margaret enrolled in highly regarded Innkeeper seminars by Bill Oates, referred to in the industry as the "Guru of the Inn Business."
+Joe’s exposure to the importance of customer service had been honed at an early age while working in his father’s grocery store.
+Budgeting, marketing, management, administration, and other business functions were vital components of his position as headmaster.
+For exposure to specific skills they would need as Innkeepers, Joe and Margaret enrolled in highly regarded Innkeeper seminars by Bill Oates, referred to in the industry as the “Guru of the Inn Business.”

 Young son Patrick eventually became involved in the business, starting out at age 8 as a dishwasher, working under the wings of Margaret’s sister Terry in food prep at the Inn, and filling various roles during the next few years.
 Patrick’s experience at the Inn influenced his eventual path to a career in the hospitality business.